Four held in Bihar for human sacrifice, days after mutilated body of girl recovered | Law-Order

 - India

-Police here on Monday claimed to have cracked the case of a girl’s gruesome murder with the arrest of four persons – a sorcerer who had ordered human sacrifice, a villager who fell into the black magic trap and two others who helped perform the heinous act.
+The police here on Monday claimed to have cracked the case of a girl's gruesome murder with the arrest of four persons -- a sorcerer who had ordered human sacrifice, a villager who fell into the black magic trap and two others who helped perform the heinous act.

+Post-mortem report, however, did not confirm rape but the probe unearthed spine-chilling details.

-Munger Superintendent of Police J J Reddy told reporters here that one of the accused, Dilip Kumar, a resident of Padham village in Naya Ramnagar police station area, was told by self-styled tantric Parwez Alam that he needs to sacrifice a girl to avert his wife’s miscarriage.
+Munger Superintendent of Police J J Reddy, while interacting with reporters, said that one of the accused, Dilip Kumar, a resident of Padham village, was told by self-styled tantric Parwez Alam that he needs to sacrifice a girl to avert the chances of his wife's miscarriage.

 Kumar's wife had conceived after trying unsuccessfully for several years and the couple attributed the same to the magical powers of Alam.

-The tantric told the couple that the expectant mother needs to wear an amulet “consecrated” with the blood and eyes of a virgin girl.
+The tantric had insisted that the expectant mother needs to wear an amulet "consecrated" with the blood and eyes of a virgin girl.

 Accordingly, the girl was picked up last Thursday while she was returning home after delivering lunch to her fisherman father along the banks of the Ganges.